chbrandt/swift_deepsky/README.md

-When we observe the sky with telescopes the same concept applies: to capture the light from faint objects (galaxies, stars) the telescope has to _integrate_ the light from such object for a long period of time.
+When we observe the sky with telescopes the same concept applies: to capture the light from faint objects (galaxies, stars) the telescope has to _integrate_ the light from such an object for a long period of time.
-An example of such process is the famous and gorgeous [Hubble Deep Field] observation.
+An example of such a process is the famous and gorgeous [Hubble Deep Field] observation.

-Sometimes, though, it is not possible to continuosly observe a given region of the sky for long periods of time.
+Sometimes, though, it is not possible to continuously observe a given region of the sky for long periods of time.
 For many reasons.
 One reason, for example, in the case of satellites like Swift, is our own planet, the Earth, that will block the satellite's field of view at every orbit (~90 minutes).

-But if a particular region of the sky has been observed many times we can combine those images to "simulate" a long exposure photography.
+But if a particular region of the sky has been observed many times we can combine those images to "simulate" long exposure photography.
-Sure many technical details have to be considered -- perfect alignment of the pixels accross the images is the first of them -- but once we handle them we effectively have a deep<sup>*</sup>, sensitive view (_i.e._, "observation") of that region of the sky.
+Sure many technical details have to be considered -- the perfect alignment of the pixels across the images is the first of them -- but once we handle them we effectively have a deep<sup>*</sup>, sensitive view (_i.e._, "observation") of that region of the sky.

 <sup>*</sup>: the term _deep_ is used in observational astronomy as a synonym to